danknights/biol5950/tutorial_01_comparative_genomics_with_ai.md

-# Tutorial 01: Comparative Genomics with AI
+# Example 1: Comparative Genomics with AI
 This could be a list of commands to run in order to do comparative genomics; instead, it is a list of _prompts_ to ask AI!
 These are just suggestions, but they worked on ChatGPT 4o on Jan 24, 2025.

 **Prompt:**